 The number of threads or cores of the used processor are not clear.

 Response: Thank you very much for your comments.
-We have improved the expression and added the necessary explanation of the implemented environment and architecture.
+We have clarified and defined LPM and have added the necessary explanation of the implemented environment and architecture.

 Comments: The result shows the proposed system performs the best performance when used in IMM system.
 However, the performance depends on processor performance.
 It is natural that parallel execution improves performance.
 This result can be explained under this nature.

 Response: Thank you very much for your comments.
-As we above mentioned, the improvements are because of a comprehensive improvement, and the implemented method is based on embedded PLC.
+As mentioned above, the improvements result from a comprehensive improvement, and the implemented method is based on an embedded PLC.

 This paper also has other ambiguous points.